 - Student Survey: A quick introduction and an opportunity for you to tell me about yourself and your goals for the course.
 5 pts for completion. - Personal Report of Communication Apprehension: One of the primary objectives of this course is to reduce the amount of communication apprehension each student has.
 To measure our effectiveness in achieving this goal, every student will take a survey known as the PRCA-24 at the beginning and the end of the term.
-Each survey is worth 5 pts, 10 pts total for both. - Tech Help Discussion Board: A discussion board to have an ongoing conversation regarding tech issues and solutions.
-5 pts Extra Credit
+Each survey is worth 5 pts, 10 pts total for both. - Skeletal Outline Rough Draft: For our first outlined speech project, submit a "bare bones" outline for feedback.
+5 pts

+Extra Credit

-Very rarely will extra credit be offered, but plenty of extra credit will be given... $\overline{(\mathcal{Y})}$
+Very rarely will extra credit be offered, but plenty of extra credit will be given... $^- \setminus (\mathcal{Y}) / ^-$